 On February 24, 2015, in the case of Kansas v.
 Nebraska No. 126 Original, the United States Supreme Court ruled in favor of Kansas in the dispute over the states’ rights to the waters of the Republican River Basin.
 The Court ruled Nebraska had “knowingly failed” to comply with the Republican River Compact and awarded Kansas $5.5 million for its losses.
 The 2015 Legislature then introduced Senate Bill 112 Section 178, which designates where all moneys recovered by the state of Kansas shall be deposited.
 Of the $5.5 million, $2 million was received by the Attorney General for the interstate water litigation fund.
 The remaining $3.5 million is credited to the Republican River Water Conservation Projects-Nebraska Moneys Fund for water improvement projects in the Republican River Basin.

-In March 2017, KBID completed the 33.0 Lateral Canal and Sub-laterals portion of the project.
+March 2017, KBID completed the 33.0 Lateral Canal and Sub-laterals portion of their project to convert open irrigation canals to a buried pipe system.

 July 2017, KGS submitted the final report on Evaluating Alternatives to Increase the Water Available to Water Rights in the Lower Republican River Basin Scenarios.

-The stakeholder group determined in consensus that $2.5 million of the original $3.5 million from the Republican River Water Conservation Projects-Nebraska Moneys Fund should be used for projects within the Kansas Bostwick Irrigation District (KBID) and $1 million should be used for projects which are not part of the KBID system.
+The stakeholder group representing multiple interests within the Lower Republican came to consensus that $2.5 million of the original $3.5 million from the Republican River Water Conservation Projects-Nebraska Moneys Fund should be used for projects within the Kansas Bostwick Irrigation District (KBID) and $1 million should be used for projects which are not part of the KBID system.

 To learn the history of the Lower Republican River Compact and the reason for entering into the Reservoir Feasibility Study, visit the interactive map to the left.